andrew-paterson/ember-changeset-webforms/test-app/app/templates/docs/configuration-options.md

 The above options van be further overridden in the definition of any particular field.

 In the example below, `hideLabel` is set to `true` as a form specific default, but is overridden to `true` in the email field.
-Thus, the labels are hidden on all but the email field.
+Thus, the labels are omitted on all but the email field.

 <Demos::FieldSettingsOverridden />